 Compliance Requirements - The LEA must expend Federal program funds during the period for which the funds were available for expenditure.
 Perkins V funds are allocated for the academic year (fiscal year) without carryover.
 All funds must be expended for activities for the academic year (fiscal year) (P.L.
 115-224 Section 133 (b)).
 The LEA shall maintain documentation to demonstrate that the expenditure occurred during the period of availability and was charged to the appropriate fund.
 These funds are available for use by the LEA from July 1 of one calendar year through June 30 of the following calendar year unless indicated otherwise in the approval document for the LEA's application for CTE state/federal funding.
 This approval comes through the online Career and Technical Education Local Application System (CTE LAS) and through the DPI Budget and Amendment System (BAAS) as implemented by the district.

-Audit Objective - To determine that no expenditures were incurred prior to the beginning date of the approved project.
+Audit Objective - To determine that no expenditures were incurred outside of the academic year.

 Suggested Audit Procedures